 Carl Tobias, who teaches product-liability law at the University of Richmond in Virginia states: “This settlement is a bad sign because it shows investors it’s going to cost a lot more to deal with this liability than people expected.”

-Wicker’s enormous settlement amount is a good sign however, for other women who have been harmed by their TVM surgeries, proving that it is a viable case.
+Wicker’s enormous settlement amount encourages other women with TVM injuries to seek justice.
 However, J&J says that this specific case “presented unique circumstances” which they were unwilling to reveal, meaning that this high award could be an anomaly and not the norm.
 In January, for example, J&J agreed to pay $120 million to resolve 2,000-3,000 mesh-related suits.

 Still, Wicker’s high settlement amount is promising for many women who have undergone painful surgeries and suffered debilitating side effects as a result of the failed mesh.